klsjadhf/lams_userscript/README.md

 - [ ] Touch gestures not added for kaltura
 - [x] Spacebar not pausing/playing in fullscreen
 - [x] Wrong playback speed shown in kaltura's ui
+- [ ] Buttons not shown in fullscreen
+- [ ] Touchscreen doesn't work when video is loading